rayyaw/rayyaw.github.io/docs/coding/projects.md

 This utility uses the simple Patchfile language to allow you to inject arbitrary ActionScript code into .swf files.
 [Source code, instructions, and download.](https://github.com/rayyaw/flash-patcher)

-**Disclaimer:** I am not responsible for malicious or illegal use of Flash Patcher.
-This utility is designed **solely for non-harmful extensions** of SWF files, such as adding savestates or in-game time for Flash games.
-Please make sure you have the required rights to the content before making any modifications.

 ## Robust CNN training

 I have done a significant amount of work on training machine learning models that are robust to noise, especially in the domain of computer vision.
 View the [Jupyter Notebook](https://github.com/rayyaw/robust-cnn/blob/main/adversarial_training_project.ipynb), which contains both the code and results of some of my analyses.